Skip to main content

 SymptomFirst step

-“Wrong account” on acceptSign out completely; reopen invite link in a clean session; verify inbox matches invite email.
+"Wrong account" or email mismatch on acceptSign out completely, reopen the invite link in a fresh session, verify the inbox matches the address used when sending

-Link expiredSend a fresh invite from Team settings; confirm email spelling.
+Link expiredSend a fresh invite from Team settings; confirm the email address spelling

-No email receivedSpam / IT allowlist; resend; confirm address is not a group alias that strips links.
+No email receivedCheck spam; try resending; confirm the address isn't a group alias that strips links

 ReasonExplanation

-Different risk profileEnterprise flows may pair with contractual verification, not just HR adding a colleague.
+Different risk profileEnterprise onboarding may pair with contractual verification steps, not just adding a colleague

 Cross-cutting reminders

-• Assessment participant links (/invites/...) are documented under Assessment invites—they are not the same as team or enterprise onboarding.
+• Assessment participant links (/invites/...) are documented under Assessment invites — they are not the same as team or enterprise onboarding links.

-• For a permission map (who can invite whom), see Capabilities matrix.
+• For permission details (who can invite whom), see Capabilities matrix.

-• TTL sensitivity applies to all invite classes—never promise perpetual links during sales without engineering sign-off.
+• All invite types expire — never promise permanent links during sales conversations without engineering sign-off.